-Elysian does well on this front, as your ticket runs from whenever you buy it rather than requiring you to start and finish at set times.
-The only slight issue with that is the 90-minute snow grooming break from 17:30 – if you have unused time on your ticket, you can use it when the slopes re-open at 19:00, but to avoid a forced 90-minute break you should aim to start skiing by 13:30 at the latest.
+Elysian does well on this front, as your ticket runs from whenever you buy it rather than requiring you to start and finish at set times; prices start at 56,000 won for a 4-hour ticket.
+The only slight issue is the 90-minute snow grooming break from 17:30 – if you have unused time on your ticket, you can use it when the slopes re-open at 19:00, but to avoid a forced 90-minute break you should aim to start skiing by 13:30 at the latest.

 They open at 9am and close at 5am(!) on Fridays, Saturdays, and holidays, and 3am on other days.

 If you want to stay at the resort itself, you can book Elysian Gangchon’s slopeside accommodation here